VladimirShaleev/ipaddress/doc/tutorial.md

 By default, **Scope Id** are enabled, and their maximum size is 16 characters (defined by `IPADDRESS_IPV6_SCOPE_MAX_LENGTH` during compilation).
 Yes, the **scope id** is internally represented as a fixed-size array, and its maximum size cannot be changed dynamically.
 This means that you cannot store a **scope id** longer than `IPADDRESS_IPV6_SCOPE_MAX_LENGTH`.
 There are several reasons for this design choice: simplicity in storing **scope id**, avoiding additional allocations (all data for the IP address will be as local as possible in memory), and enabling working with **scope id** in a **constexpr** manner.

 @note If you are certain that you don't need **Scope Id**, you can completely disable them to avoid any overhead related to their maintenance.
 This can be done by defining `IPADDRESS_NO_IPV6_SCOPE` during compilation.
-In this case, the instance size of `ipv6_address` and `ip_address` will be 16 bytes, and all operations related to retrieving or modifying the **scope id** will have no effect.
+In this case, the instance size of `ipv6_address` will be 16 bytes, and all operations related to retrieving or modifying the **scope id** will have no effect.

 For IP addresses `ipv6_address` and `ip_address`, functionality is supported for obtaining and changing scope id.